The crimes of the business crisis.

 The totally negative connotation of insolvency is therefore set aside to make room for a more comprehensive interpretation of the risk underlying the business activity.

 We immediately make it clear that the criminal cases already covered by the bankruptcy law have not been reformulated, without prejudice to the terminological substitutions mentioned above.

-With a specific transitional provision (art.
-389 CCI) it was then provided that the procedures pending on the date of entry into force of the legislative decree remain governed by the bankruptcy law, also with regard to criminal effects, while the criminal provisions of the Code will apply to the entrepreneur declared in judicial liquidation for the facts of crime committed in connection with bankruptcy procedures (rectius liquidation judicial) or composition of the crisis and insolvency opened following appeals, proposals or applications that have been presented after the entry into force of the Legislative Decree 14/2019 and that they were not pending on that date (art.
+With a special transitional provision (art.389 CCI) it was then established that the procedures pending at the date of entry into force of the legislative decree remain governed by the bankruptcy law, including for criminal effects, while the criminal provisions of the Code will be applied with regard to entrepreneur declared in judicial liquidation for offenses committed in relation to bankruptcy proceedings (rectius judicial liquidation) or settlement of the crisis and insolvency opened following appeals, proposals or requests that have been presented after the entry into force of Legislative Decree 14/2019 and that they were not pending on that date (art.
 390 paragraph 3 CCI in relation to paragraphs 1 and 2 of the same rule).

 - To the art.
 322 fraudulent bankruptcy (ex 216 bankruptcy law)